-What is OpenTelemetry: Contents
+Guide to OpenTelemetry: Contents

 - What is distributed tracing?

-- Distributed Traces with Jaeger Tracing
+- Distributed traces with Jaeger Tracing

-- The OpenTelemetry Stack
+- The OpenTelemetry stack

 - How does the OpenTelemetry SDK work?

-- OpenTelemetry Auto and Manual Instrumentation
+- OpenTelemetry auto and manual instrumentation

-- OpenTelemetry Glossary
+- OpenTelemetry free course

 As developers, one of the biggest aspects of our job is to respond quickly to incidents that occur in production and to resolve these issues as fast as possible.

-To be able to do that, we need to gather a lot of information fast so we can understand the full picture of what’s going on in production and tackle these incidents as soon as they arise.
+To be able to do that, we need to gather a lot of data fast so we can understand the full picture of what’s going on in production and tackle these incidents as soon as they arise.

 Distributed tracing is slowly becoming a crucial tool to pinpoint, troubleshoot and solve performance issues, errors, and more in distributed systems.

-Metrics provide us with a high-level view of our system’s health and if it behaves within our desired boundaries.
+Metrics: Metrics provide us with a high-level view of our system’s health and if it behaves within our desired boundaries.